Charles Willing

-Charles Willing (May 18, 1710 – November 30, 1754) was a Philadelphia merchant, trader and politician; twice he served as Mayor of Philadelphia, from 1748 until 1749 and again in 1754.
+Charles Willing (May 18, 1710 – November 30, 1754) was an English-born merchant and politician who twice served as the mayor of Philadelphia, from 1748 until 1749 and again in 1754.

 Early life

-Charles Willing was born in Bristol, England, on May 18, 1710, the son of Thomas Willing and Anne Harrison.
-He traveled to the American British colonies by ship and settled in Philadelphia in 1728 at the age of eighteen.
-His cousin Thomas Willing was selling land and laying out plans for a new community called Willingtown which later became Wilmington, Delaware.
-While living in Willingtown, Charles Willing became a very successful businessman and held political offices such as councilman and magistrate.
+Charles Willing was born in Bristol, Somerset on May 18, 1710, the son of Thomas Willing and Anne Harrison.
+He traveled to the Thirteen Colonies by ship and settled in Philadelphia in 1728 at the age of eighteen.
+His cousin, Thomas Willing, was selling land and laying out plans for a new community called Willingtown, which later became Wilmington, Delaware.
+While living in Willingtown, Willing became a very successful businessman and held political offices such as councilman and magistrate.

 Philadelphia

-Later in life Willing moved to Philadelphia and in 1743 was elected to the Common Council.
-Soon afterwards in the year 1745 Willing was appointed as Justice.
-Then in 1747 Willing was appointed as one of the Justices of the City Court.
+Later in life, Willing moved to Philadelphia.
+In 1743, he was elected to the Common Council.
+In 1745, he was appointed as Justice.
+Then, in 1747, Willing was appointed as one of the Justices of the City Court.
 The following year in 1748 he was elected as the City Mayor.
 While serving as mayor Willing was subsequently appointed Justice in the years 1749, 1752 and 1754.
 Willing was a founder and trustee of the Academy and College of Philadelphia (now the University of Pennsylvania).
 Willing was elected to serve a second term as mayor and during this time contracted ships fever and died on November 30, 1754.